m-e-w/d42-cf_templates/README.md

 ## 2. Features
 - Automatically create/update custom fields for various CI types.
 - Create templates to apply groups of custom fields using the response of Saved DOQL Queries as input.
+- Dynamic fields (Specify column vales from DOQL to use as custom field values)

 ## 3. Requirements
 - Python 3.6.9 or >